Contents

 Vinyl printing

 Vinyl printing works differently from screen printing.
-You won’t directly apply the ink into the fabric.
-Instead, the designs will be printed into a vinyl sheet and cut out using a computer-controlled blade, providing a super precise cut design.
+You won’t directly apply the ink to the fabric.
+Instead, the designs will be printed onto a vinyl sheet and cut out using a computer-controlled blade, providing a super-precise cut design.
 Next, the excess vinyl that is not a part of your design is peeled away, leaving only your actual design on a sticky backing.

 2. What are the differences between screen printing and vinyl printing?